Heinrich Funck: Biography

 Heinrich Funck is commonly believed to have been born in the Palatinate region of Germany.
 No baptismal record is known.
 He was a descendant of Swiss Mennonites who were expelled from Bern, Switzerland, in the 17th century based largely on their religious beliefs.
-Funck arrived in Philadelphia in 1717 with his family and other German Palatines, seeking a place to freely practice their Mennonite faith, including Dielman Kolb (1691–1756), who became an early Mennonite minister in Pennsylvania.
+Funck arrived in Philadelphia in 1717 with his family and other German Palatines, seeking a place to freely practice their Mennonite faith, including Dielman Kolb, who became an early Mennonite minister in Pennsylvania.

-During 1719, he settled in Franconia Township, Montgomery County, Pennsylvania.
-In about 1720, Funck married Anne Meyer (ca 1700–1758), daughter of Mennonite immigrant Christian Meyer (1676–1751).
-They would be the parents of ten children.
-Heinrich Funck was the grandfather of Joseph Funk and of Jacob Funk, the original owner of the historic Jacob Funk House and Barn.
+In 1719, Funck settled in Franconia Township, Montgomery County, Pennsylvania, having purchased three tracts of land there totaling 201 acres.
+He also owned a 166 acre farm located in Hilltown Township in Bucks County, as well as another tract containing buildings.
+In 1725, he built a grist mill on Indian Creek in Franconia Township in what is today Telford, Pennsylvania.

-In 1725, Heinrich Funck built and operated a grist mill on Indian Creek in Franconia Township in what is today Telford, Pennsylvania.
-In 1738, Heinrich Funck, together with others including Dielman Kolb and Christian Meyer, was instrumental in purchasing land for the Salford Mennonite meeting house.
-The Salford Mennonite Congregation itself had dated to 1717.
-He served for many years as bishop in the Franconia Mennonite Conference.
+Funck became the first minister of the Mennonite congregation at Franconia, and by 1738 had become bishop of the Salford and Franconia Mennonite Congregations in the Franconia Mennonite Conference.
+In that year, Funck, together with others including Dielman Kolb and his father-in-law Christian Meyer, was instrumental in purchasing land for the Salford Mennonite meeting house, the congregation of which dated to 1717.
+In addition to preaching in Franconia and Salford, Funck preached in Skippack, Hatfield, and Towamencin, among other places.

 From 1745 to 1748, together with Dielman Kolb, he supervised the translation of the classic 1660 Dutch religious history Martyrs Mirror into the German language.
 Funck also wrote two German-language religious books: Ein Spiegel der Taufe (A Mirror of Baptism), published in 1744, and Eine Restitution, Oder eine Erklaerung einiger Haupt-puncten des Gesetzes (Restitution, or an Explanation of Several Principal Points of the Law), published posthumously by his children in 1763.
+While Ein Spiegel der Taufe focuses on baptism of the Holy Spirit, baptism with water, and baptism of the passion of Jesus Christ, Eine Restitution, Oder eine Erklaerung einiger Haupt-puncten des Gesetzes provides an explanation of Old Testament law and its fulfillment by Christ.

-Heinrich Funck died during 1760 and was buried in the Delp Burying Ground in Harleysville, Pennsylvania.
+Heinrich Funck died in 1760 and was buried in the Delp Burying Ground in Harleysville, Pennsylvania.
 A memorial gravestone there lists him as Henry Funk.

+Personal life

+Funck married Anne Meyer, daughter of Mennonite immigrant Christian Meyer.
+They were the parents of ten children, one of whom was Christian Funk, leader of the Funkite schism.
+Heinrich Funck was the grandfather of musician Joseph Funk and of Jacob Funk, who was the original owner of the historic Jacob Funk House and Barn.